Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 In some households (Australia, USA), dogs sleep on beds.
 In others (UK, parts of Canada), floor beds are preferred.

-Apartment living increases foot-of-bed behavior due to spatial layout.
+Apartment living increases foot-of-bed behaviour due to spatial layout.
 Larger homes offer more options.
 The environment shapes sleep positioning more than people realize.

 FAQ’s